simonjulianl/tp/docs/DeveloperGuide.md

     Use Case ends.

 * 1b.
-An incorrect detail, that does not conform to the constraints imposed by GoMedic, is supplied by the user
+An incorrect detail, that does not conform to the constraints imposed by GoMedic, is supplied by the user.

     * 1b1.
 GoMedic shows a feedback to the user about the detail of the constraint that is violated.